kanidm/kanidm/kanidm_book/src/developers/designs/access_profiles_rework_2022.md

 ### Default Roles / Seperation of Privilege

-By default we attempt to seperate privileges so that "no single account" has complete authority over the system.
+By default we attempt to separate privileges so that "no single account" has complete authority over the system.

 Satisfied by: